Is it normal to worry?

 In summary, anxiety is a normal human emotion, but if it's affecting a person's daily life, they may have an anxiety disorder.

 Encouraging them to undertake self-help activities and seeing their GP or local Community Mental Health Team should start them on the road to controlling their symptoms.

-Please explore the website and get in touch if you'd like to discuss organising a mental health course.
+Please explore the website or get in touch if you'd like to discuss organising a Mental Health First Aid course.